saucelabs/sauce-docs/docs/web-apps/automated-testing/replay/yaml.md

 Sets the maximum number of suites to execute at the same time.
 If the config defines more suites than the max, excess suites are queued and run in order as each suite completes.

 :::caution
-Set this value to equal or less than your Sauce concurrency allowance, as setting a higher value may result in Jobs dropped by the server.
+Set this value to equal or less than your Sauce Labs concurrency allowance, as setting a higher value may result in jobs dropped by the server.
 :::

 ```yaml